infspiredBAT/Circoletto/README.md

 --annotation           user provided annotation file, see 'example_annotation.txt' --annocolour           colour ribbons by 'query' or 'database' default ideogram colours or annotation (see --annotation), or by 'query_rainbow_(colour|grey)' or 'database_rainbow_(colour|grey)'
 --invertcolour         set to colour ribbons by SEQUENCE (i.e. not ORDER) invertion (or reverse complementarity or plus/minus), normal in black, inverted in lime
+--hide_orient_lights   set to hide orientation lights at edges of ideograms, read from green (=beginning) to red (=end) --ribocolours2allow    blue, green, orange, red in a format like this (including parentheses) '(green|orange)' or '(blue)' - histograms are not affected
---untangling_off       set to turn off ribbon untangling --revcomp_q            set to reverse complement query DNA sequences --revcomp_d            set to reverse complement database DNA sequences --reverse_qorder       set to reverse ORDER of query sequences, may help clarity --reverse_dorder       set to reverse ORDER of database sequences, may help clarity --reverse_qorient      set to reverse ORIENTATION of query sequences which then need to be read anticlockwisely, may help clarity
+--untangling_off       set to turn off ribbon untangling

+--revcomp_q            set to reverse complement query DNA sequences --revcomp_d            set to reverse complement database DNA sequences --reverse_qorder       set to reverse ORDER of query sequences, may help clarity --reverse_dorder       set to reverse ORDER of database sequences, may help clarity --reverse_qorient      set to reverse ORIENTATION of query sequences which then need to be read anticlockwisely, may help clarity
 --reverse_dorient      set to reverse ORIENTATION of database sequences which then need to be read anticlockwisely, may help clarity
---hide_orient_lights   set to hide orientation lights at edges of ideograms, read from green (=beginning) to red (=end) --ribocolours2allow    blue, green, orange, red in a format like this (including parentheses) '(green|orange)' or '(blue)' - histograms are not affected

 --tblastx              run 6-frame tBLASTx for DNA vs DNA --cpus                 number of CPUs to use with BLAST

+--max_sequences        max sequences to allow --max_ribbons          max ribbons to allow
 </pre>